 In simple terms, mmWave bands support frequencies starting from 24GHz.

 There could be multiple suppositions for why Apple decided to limit mmWave to only the US.
-However, according to GSA, “twenty-one operators [throughout the world] are understood to be actively deploying 5G networks using this spectrum.”
+However, according to GSA, “twenty-one operators are understood to be actively deploying 5G networks using this spectrum.”
 By comparison, “three operators in the USA have launched 5G using band n260.”
 Yet, only the US iPhone 12 models support mmWave.

 Sub 6GHz and mmWave 5G bands are quite different.
 The former is slower than the latter, but has a wider range and can easily penetrate through walls and surfaces.
 On the other hand, mmWave is much faster (some call it the real 5G) but doesn’t do better over longer distances.